HenrikBach1/ansible-scripts/CONTAINER_COMMANDS.md

 > - Both methods ensure that all container commands (`help`, `stop`, `remove`, etc.) are available.
 > - If a container already exists, using `./ros2-connect` or `./yocto-connect` is often the quickest way to access it.

-## Ensuring Command Availability
+## Command Availability

-These commands are automatically set up when you connect to a container using:
+Container commands (`detach`, `stop`, `remove`, `help`, etc.) are available regardless of how you connect to the container:

-- `./ros2-connect` for ROS2 containers
-- `./yocto-connect` for Yocto containers
+- Using `./ros2-connect` or `./yocto-connect` scripts
+- Using `./start-ros2-container.sh --attach` or `./start-yocto-container.sh --attach`
+- Using VS Code's "Attach to Container" feature

-If you connect directly with `docker exec -it container_name bash`, these commands won't be available unless you've previously connected with the connect scripts.
+- Using direct `docker exec -it container_name bash` commands

+These commands are set up in the container's system-wide bashrc during container creation, so they will be available in all interactive shells regardless of how you connect to the container.

+> **Note**: If you're using an older container that was created before this update, you might need to recreate it to have these commands available in all connection methods.

 # Working with Detached Commands